AndreyTeets/FileServer/README.md

     mkdir server_cert
     openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes -keyout server_cert/cert.key -out server_cert/cert.crt -subj "/CN=localhost"
     ```
     Note: An HTTPS connection still provides encryption even if the certificate is untrusted by the browser (e.g. if it's self-signed).
-But to ensure that the connection is not intercepted, the certificate must still be verified by other means, such as manually via browser's "view certificate" menu and comparing its fingerprints with those printed in the server logs during startup.
+But to ensure that the connection is not intercepted, the certificate must still be verified by other means, such as manually via browser "view certificate" menu and comparing its fingerprints with those printed in the server logs during startup.

 + ###### 4.
 Create/prepare the `anonymous downloads folder`, `downloads folder`, `uploads folder`.
     For example: